-In order to measure the long-term financial well-being of the media companies we support, we look at their sales trends over time.
-Sales refer to the total amount of client income from circulation, advertising, printing services and other activities.
-For the purpose of the Impact Dashboard, the term is used interchangeably with revenue.
-Sales data is readily available through clients' financial statements.
+In order to measure the long-term financial well-being of the media companies we support, we look at their revenue trends over time.
+Revenues refer to the total amount of client income from circulation, advertising, printing services and other activities.
+Revenues data is readily available through clients' financial statements.
 Clients report their results in either US dollars (USD) or their local currency.
 To ensure comparability, we convert all local currency figures to USD using publicly available Treasury Reporting Rates of Exchange as of December 31 prepared by The US Bureau of the Fiscal Service.

-When analyzing the sales performance of MDIF-supported media, we evaluate four key metrics.
-First, we look at the total sales number, which is a sum of the annual revenue of all individual MDIF clients included in the analysis, and then measure how it has changed over years.
-Second, we look at any client who has been with us for two years or more, whether or not they are clients currently.
-For these clients we evaluate the mean and median change in sales from their first year with MDIF to their second, third, fourth and fifth years.
-We believe this five-year window is the period during which MDIF's involvement and influence becomes apparent.
-Third, we evaluate the annualized growth in client sales by calculating the compound annual growth rate (CAGR) for each client from their first year through their fifth year with MDIF.
-Finally, we assess overall portfolio leverage, calculated by dividing the total portfolio sales for the year by MDIF's total Assets under Management at the end of the year to show how much each US dollar invested by MDIF leveraged in client sales in the given year.
+When analyzing the revenues performance of MDIF-supported media, we evaluate four key metrics.
+First, we look at the total revenues number, which is a sum of the annual revenue of all individual MDIF clients included in the analysis, and then measure how it has changed over years.
+Second, we look at any client who has been with us for two years or more, whether they are clients currently or not.
+For these clients we evaluate the average and median change in revenues from their first year with MDIF to their second, third, fourth and fifth years.
+We believe this five-year window is the period during which MDIF's involvement and influence becomes most apparent.
+Third, we evaluate the annualized growth in client revenues by calculating the compound annual growth rate (CAGR) for each client from their first year through their fifth year with MDIF.
+Finally, we assess overall portfolio leverage, calculated by dividing the total portfolio revenues for the year by MDIF's total assets under management at the end of the year to show how much each dollar invested by MDIF leveraged client revenues in the given year.